-The Really Easy Way to Teach Multiplication Facts to Your Kids
+The Very Easy and Fun Way to Learn Multiplication Facts

 The traditional methods to teach multiplication facts involve drilling.
 Drilling with flashcards, drilling with songs, drilling with apps, and drilling with worksheets.
 A game like Math War can take some of the pain out of learning multiplication facts but it's still a long frustrating process.